OneDaijo/daijo-contracts/Specification.md

 \\TODO pending ConvertLib fix

 ## Inheritance Map
 ###### The following is a map of the files in the QINCrowdsale repository.
 Each box represents a contract, interface, or library, and is color coded accordingly.
 Note that both green and blue refer to the same technical object--a contract--and are only seperated to represent contracts that are inherited from (blue) differently from contracts that only inherit others (green).
-An arrow drawn from file X pointing at file Y, represents that Y inherits from X. The rounded arrows originating from the libraries indicate that a file imports that library, as opposed to contractual inheritance.
+An arrow drawn from file X pointing at file Y represents 'Y inherits from X'.
+The rounded arrows originating from the libraries indicate that a file imports that library, as opposed to contractual inheritance.
 <br/><br/>

 Layout option 1: